Tuesday, March 18, 2025

 In the book and in the pilot, Mary is more fearful of new situations, whereas Laura shares her Pa's sense of adventure and is excited and curious about new places and people.

-The pilot stuck closer to the source material than as the series progressed.
+The pilot seemed to stick closer to the source material than as the series progressed.
 I will continue this analysis with other books and episodes.

 Saturday, February 22, 2025